Dronicode/steamos-software-install/README.md

 SteamOS is read-only by default and anything installed by package managers is wiped by OS updates, so here I'll record all the commands used so I can remember and run them again when needed.
 Probably I'll turn it into a bash script eventually.

+Note from first update, it seems like anything installed with makepkg cannot simply be reinstalled the same way.
+It cannot overwrite or force itself over the residual files from the previous installation.
+--overwrite "*"

 - Disable read only mode to enable sw installs using pacman
 ```